 You need to take short breaks after long hours of study.
 After you have finished a topic or a few topics, reward yourself.
 This could be a walk or listening to a favourite song.
 This will give you the necessary break to your studies, which brings us to the next point.

 Practise Answer Writing

 It is important to practise answer writing skills.
-Mains exam is totally descriptive and you need to write good answers in a limited time in order to score well.
+The UPSC Mains exam is totally descriptive and you need to write good answers in a limited time in order to score well.

 For more UPSC related preparation materials and articles, visit the links given in the table below:

 |UPSC Books||UPSC Monthly Current Affairs Magazine||NCERT Notes For UPSC|

 |Anu Kumari||GK Questions on Current Affairs||Famous Indian Mathematicians|

 |Article 368 of the Indian Constitution||Jhansi Rani||Citizenship Amendment Act 2019 PDF|